frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ## Validating Resource

-As it was shown in the ["Describing Data" guide](https://framework.frictionlessdata.io/docs/guides/describing-data), a resource is a container having both metadata and data.
+As was shown in the ["Describing Data" guide](https://framework.frictionlessdata.io/docs/guides/describing-data), a resource is a container having both metadata and data.
 We need to create a resource descriptor and then we can validate it:

 ```bash title="CLI"
 frictionless describe data/capital-invalid.csv --json > tmp/capital.resource.json